ganeti/ganeti/man/gnt-cluster.rst

 manually modify the metavg as well.

-If you don't want to use lvm storage at all use the ``--enabled-disk-template`` option to restrict the set of enabled disk templates.
+If you don't want to use lvm storage at all use the ``--enabled-disk-templates`` option to restrict the set of enabled disk templates.
 Once the cluster is initialized you can change this setup with the **modify** command.